Are pets covered by renters insurance?

 - Wolf hybrid

 Does renters insurance cover exotic pets?

-Largely, no — exotic pets may be excluded, as they present unique risks.
+Largely, no. Exotics pets may be excluded from a standard renters insurance policy, as they present unique risks.
 Look into acquiring a separate exotic pet insurance policy to cover the elevated risks of keeping an exotic animal in your home.

 Exotic pets include, but are not limited to the following:

 How to get renters insurance if you own a restricted dog breed

 Not all insurance companies discriminate based on breed, but many major insurance companies do.
 The best you can do is shop around with as many providers as possible to find the most dog-friendly.
 Every insurance company has its own list of breeds they consider risky or they might evaluate dogs on a case-by-case basis.
 There are still some options if you can’t get coverage for your pet.